EleutherAI/knowledge-neurons/README.md

 # knowledge-neurons

-An open source repository replicating the 2021 paper *Knowledge Neurons in Pretrained Transformers* by Dai et al., and extending the technique to autoregressive models, as well as bert models.
+An open source repository replicating the 2021 paper *[Knowledge Neurons in Pretrained Transformers](https://arxiv.org/abs/2104.08696)* by Dai et al., and extending the technique to autoregressive models, as well as MLMs.

-Huggingface Transformers library is used as the backend, so any model you want to probe must be implemented there.
+The Huggingface Transformers library is used as the backend, so any model you want to probe must be implemented there.

 Currently integrated models:
 ```python